A New Effective Potential for Deuteron: Parameters Determination

+In order to determine six constants $A$, $a_{S}$, $a_{D}$, $L$, $C$ and $D$, we need six equations provided by using the static properties of deuteron ground state, as follows:

+According to the unbroken SUSY, the ground state energy of $V_{-}(r)$ should be zero.
+Hence, the constant term in Eq.
+(19) is proportional to the ground state energy as,

-Here we use experimental value for deuteron ground state energy $E_{0}$ (table 1) [25].
-The positive sign is a valid selection for $A$ because the negative sign does not satisfy asymptotic condition ($\lim\limits_{r\rightarrow\infty} |u_{0}(r)|^{2}\ll 1$) for a bound state.
-In order to determine other five constants $a_{S}$, $a_{D}$, B, C and D, we need five equations provided by using the static properties of deuteron ground state, as follows:
+here we use experimental value for deuteron ground state energy $E_{0}$ (Table 1) \cite{RevModPhys841527}.
+The plus sign is a valid selection for $A$ because the minus sign does not satisfy asymptotic condition ($\lim\limits_{r\rightarrow\infty} |U_{0}(r)|^{2}\ll 1$) for a bound state.